Devices#

 • Initialization parameters can be overridden in laboratory definition

-Below is an example device YAML file for a magnetic mixer:
+Example device YAML for a magnetic mixer:

 device.yml